 Protein may be found in soybeans, and protein may be found in animal by-products like hair and hooves.
 While soybeans are rather digestible, hooves and hair aren’t very digestible and don’t have the appropriate amino acids.
 Bone meal is similarly unhelpful.
-Whole meats like chicken, lamb, and beef, on the other hand, have a very high biological value.
+Whole meats like chicken in Nutro Chicken Brown Rice Sweet Potato, lamb, and beef, on the other hand, have a very high biological value.
 This means that the amino acids in these ingredients can be easily digested, and well-used by your dog.

 It may seem simple right?
 Well, beware one more thing.
 Manufacturers may claim that chicken is the number one ingredient, which seems great and most likely is, but it may pay off to look a bit deeper.
 Ingredients like chicken and beef are wet, containing as much as 60% water, while chicken meal or chicken byproduct have little to no water.
 These are more concentrated sources of protein.

 If you see chicken as the number one ingredient, look at the next ingredient.
 If it’s a carbohydrate, you may have a problem.
 The carbohydrate is dry, so if you were to take the water out of the chicken, it would actually probably fall down on the ingredient list to 4th or 5th.

 What to do?
 Look for animal based proteins in the top three ingredients.
 If you see chicken or beef as the number one ingredient, look for a “meal” or “byproduct meal” as the second or third ingredient.
 If you’re feeling like breaking out the calculator, the guaranteed analysis will tell you the overall protein content of the food.